ImaginaryInfinity/squiid-calculator/docs/parser.md

 }
 ```

-A similar result can be achieved in other languages which allow you to interact with shared object libraries via the C API, such as Python, Go, and many others.
+A similar result can be achieved in other languages which allow you to interact with shared object libraries via the FFI, such as Python, Go, and many others.

 ## Tokens